itsjennaz/cs386-group1/deliverables/D7-V&V.md

 * 2.3.1.
 When testing our system, we would use Selenium as it allows for testing of web application across many different browsers and platforms.
 * 2.3.2.
 Due to time constrants we were not able to fully implement an acceptance test.
 However the link, links the folder where our test our stored(finished and unfinished).
 * 2.3.3.
 When creating our acceptance test we would follow the format similar to our unit test, however it would be from the perspective of the user (blackbox) and using more than a single unit test in conjuncture.
 * 2.3.4.
-Due to the restrictions mentioned aboved, we were not able to produce a print screen, however we do a demo to show the system running from the user's perspective.
+Due to the restrictions mentioned aboved, we were not able to produce a print screen, however we were able to produce a demo to show the system running from the user's perspective.

 Grading: 8 points.
 Criteria: adequate choice of a test framework, coverage of the tests, quality of the tests, adequate example of an acceptance test, print screen/video showing